shoaibkhan17/JumpIN/readme.txt

 - Controller Class:

-----------The controller class's purpose is to recieve events that occur on the GUI and then handle these events.It handles the event by interpreting the kind of event that occurred and, calling the appropriate methods to adjust the board and update the view.
+----------The controller class' purpose is to receive events that occur on the GUI and then handle these events.It handles the event by interpreting the kind of event that occurred and, calling the appropriate methods to adjust the board and update the view.